Book a Call

 1. Susceptibility to user bias

 AI chatbots, including popular Large Language Models (LLMs), respond heavily to prompts.
-If you instruct them to tear a piece of work apart, they’ll find flaws—whether those flaws are genuine or merely invented.
+If you instruct them to tear a piece of work apart, they’ll find flaws, whether genuine or merely invented.
 Prompt them to praise the same piece, and suddenly they’ll gush about its brilliance.

-This swing is particularly problematic when it comes to creativity, where nuance and context matter.
+This swing is particularly problematic regarding creativity, where nuance and context matter.
 Researchers have shown how easily GPT-style models can be nudged into biased or inaccurate answers just by adjusting the prompt (see various GPT-3 studies from leading academic sources, for instance).
-It’s a bit like asking someone who has never visited an art gallery to be your chief curator—handy in a pinch, but hardly a reliable authority.
+It’s a bit like asking someone who has never visited an art gallery to be your chief curator, handy in a pinch, but hardly a reliable authority.

 2. Inaccurate and unreliable algorithms